Rob Mickey

 I teach and study U.S. politics in historical (and occasionally cross-national) perspective.

-For graduate students, I teach the department's pro-seminar in U.S. politics, American political development, U.S. political economy, and race and American political development.
-I have also taught seminars on U.S. parties, urban politics, regimes and regime change, and causal inference in small-
+For graduate students, I teach the department's pro-seminar in U.S. politics, American political development, U.S. political economy, organized interests, and race and American political development.
+I have also taught seminars on U.S. parties, urban politics, and regimes and regime change, as well as causal inference in small-

 n research